thermalogic/SEES/README.md

 but we recommend that you use [git](https://github.com/git-for-windows/git/releases) to **clone** and **update** this repository.

- If you have installed [git](https://github.com/git-for-windows/git/releases), you can use any GUI git client to update this repository, for example: [GitHub Desktop](https://desktop.github.com/), [VS Code](https://code.visualstudio.com/).
+If you have installed [git](https://github.com/git-for-windows/git/releases), you can use any GUI git client to update this repository, for example: [GitHub Desktop](https://desktop.github.com/), [Visual Studio Code](https://code.visualstudio.com/).

-You may also use the following commands
+You may also use the following **commands:**

-## Cloning to Your Computer
+### Cloning to Your Computer

 When you clone a repository you set up a copy on your computer.
 Run: